ceilfors/ceilfors.github.io/_drafts/chef-cookbook-continuous-delivery.md

 I hope this writing will be helpful and do leave comments to other readers if you have found better ways of achieving what I'm trying to do.

-*For Ruby experts: Some of the tips I write might seem trivial because throughout my journey, I discovered that new Chef users have no experience in Ruby nor writing codes in Ruby.
+*For Ruby experts: Some of the tips I write might seem trivial because I discovered that new Chef users sometimes have no experience writing codes in Ruby.
 I was one of them.*

 # Setup